Growing Tomatoes from Seed

 Use a dibber to make a small hole in the compost and put 2 to 3 seedlings in a 3″ pot ready to grow on.
 Leave them now to grow on until large enough for planting in the ground or some kind of container, vine tomatoes usually do best for the final stage if they are planted 2 or 3 to a 40L grow bag or 1 per 12″ pot, other than that of course you can prepare the soil and plant your tomatoes in the the ground and for short summer regions this should probably be in a greenhouse.

-Remember before final planting check the plants over and discard any that are weak, stunted, distorted or where the leaves are pale or mottled, these are the one most susceptible to disease and liable to failure at the final stage.
+Remember before final planting check the plants over and discard any that are weak, stunted, distorted or where the leaves are pale or mottled, these are the ones most susceptible to disease and liable to failure at the final stage.

 *Top Tip* the ideal germination temperature for tomatoes is 16C (61F)